-Where it is more likely than not that some portion or all of the deferred tax assets will not be realized the deferred tax assets are reduced by a valuation allowance.
+Where it is more likely than not that some portion or all of the deferred tax assets will not be realized, the deferred tax assets are reduced by a valuation allowance.
 The valuation allowance is sufficient to reduce the deferred tax assets to the amount that is more likely than not to be realized.
 A reconciliation of the valuation and qualifying accounts is attached as Schedule ii.

-Notes to Consolidated Financial Statements (for the years ended December 31, 2012, 2013 and 2014)
+Notes to Consolidated Financial Statements (for the years ended December 31, 2013, 2014 and 2015)

 We are subject to income taxes in the United States and Australia.
-U.S. federal income tax returns up to and including the 2013 financial year has been filed.
-Internationally, consolidated income tax returns up to and including the 2013 financial year have been filed.
+U.S. federal income tax returns up to and including the 2014 financial year have been filed.
+Internationally, consolidated income tax returns up to and including the 2014 financial year have been filed